-Step 3 – How to Sharpen Mower Blades
+Step 3 – How to Sharpen Lawn Mower Blades

 Once the blade is removed, you’ll want to sharpen and balance the blade.
-You can use a Lawn Mower Blade Sharpener and Blade Balancer Kit to do this step.
-Simply lock the mower blade into a vice and grind with a file or on a grinding wheel, following the original angle of the grind, and grind each cutting edge equally to keep the blade balanced.
+You can use a Lawn Mower Blade Sharpener and Blade Balancer Kit to do this.
+Simply lock the mower blade into a vice and grind with a file or on a grinding wheel, following the original angle of the grind; grind each cutting edge equally to keep the blade balanced.
 You can use the sharpener tool to help you mirror the blade angle as you sharpen it.

 After sharpening the blades on your mower, clean the blade to remove any burring.
-Then, use a blade balancer or a round shaft screwdriver to ensure the blade is level.
+Then, use a blade balancer or a round shaft screwdriver to check if the blade is level.
 Remove metal from the heavy side until it balances evenly.
-An unbalanced blade can cause excessive vibration and may cause damage to the engine and cause the blade to break.
+An unbalanced blade can cause excessive vibration and may cause damage to the engine, leading to the blade breaking.

-Step 4 – How to Install a Lawn Mower Blade
+Step 4 – How to Install Lawn Mower Blades

-Place the blade on the adapter so the side of the blade marked “Bottom” (or with the part number) faces the ground when the mower is in the operating position.
+Place the blade on the adaptor so the side of the blade marked “Bottom” (or the side with the part number) faces the ground when the mower is in the operating position.
 The tips of the blade should be facing up toward the mower deck.
-Make sure the blade is aligned and seated on the blade adapter flanges.
+Make sure the blade is aligned and seated on the blade adaptor flanges.

-Replace the hex bolt and tighten the hex bolt to the torque recommended in your mower’s operator’s manual.
-To ensure safe operation of your mower, periodically check the blade bolt for correct torque.
+Replace the hex bolt and tighten it to the torque recommended in your mower’s operator’s manual.
+For safe operation of your mower, periodically check the blade bolt for correct torque.

-To install a riding mower blade(s), with the deck removed, gently flip the deck over to expose its underside and line up the hole in the center of the blade with the retainer at the bottom of the deck’s spindle assembly.
+To install a riding mower blade(s), with the deck removed, gently flip the deck over to expose its underside; line up the hole in the center of the blade with the retainer at the bottom of the deck’s spindle assembly.